graphql/graphql-spec/spec/Section 3 -- Type System.md

 ### Tagged Extensions

 TaggedTypeExtension :
   - extend tagged Name Directives[Const]?
-TaggedMembersDefinition
+TaggedMemberFieldsDefinition
   - extend tagged Name Directives[Const]

 Tagged type extensions are used to represent a Tagged type which has been